 E = Environmental

 The E in ESG stands for Environmental, and it covers the variety of elements that illustrates the effects of a company’s activities on the earth in both positive and negative ways.
 It is also used to analyze the environmental risks of a company and how the company is managing the risks.

 Why is the Environmental criterion important?
 If a company doesn’t handle issues related well, it may damage the areas of its operations, limits operational efficiency, and negatively influence its financial performance.
 Examples of issues that are considered under environmental in ESG strategy include waste and pollution, resource depletion, greenhouse gas emission, and deforestation.

 The S in ESG stands for Social, and it includes all the topics connected to how a company relates to people within and outside its walls.
 It examines the company’s relationships with other businesses and communities, as well as how the companies treat their employees.

 Why is the Social criterion important?
 The way a company handles issues relating to the social criterion will affect its operational success positively or negatively.
 It will determine the chances of attracting new customers and retaining their loyalty, maintaining healthy relationships with employees as well as the relationship with the host community – all of which can impact the success of the company.
 Examples of ESG issues that are considered under social in the ESG strategy- include employee relations & diversity, working conditions, health and safety, employee relations and diversity, and stance on public issues.

 G = Governance

-The G in ESG stands for Governance, and it covers everything related to how corporate managements and boards relate to different stakeholders and how companies are run.
+The G in ESG stands for Governance covers everything related to how corporate management and boards relate to different stakeholders and how companies are run.
 It refers to a set of rules, systems, structures, and policies governing a corporation.